fgx/fgx.github.io/sandbox/flightpaths/vnlk/readme.md

 ### 2016-07-20 ~ R7

-* Flight path and terrain now appear to be aligined and scaled correctly
+* Flight path and terrain now appear to be aligned and scaled correctly
 * Based on Elevations View 3D Core R1
 * Objectify flightpath characteristics